-As shown in Figure 31, building heights, in the neighbourhood centre, eastern edge of the primary school and parcel east of the neighbourhood centre, will be permitted up to three storeys, aligning with the higher densities focussed towards the neighbourhood centre as the key mixed use focus of the development.
+As shown in Figure 31, building heights, in the neighbourhood centre and at the eastern edge of the primary school, development will be permitted up to three storeys, aligning with the higher densities focussed at the neighbourhood centre as the key mixed use focus of the development.

 In the wider residential parcels, as shown in Figure 31 it is envisaged that the majority of new dwellings will be two storeys, with smaller proportion of dwellings developed to heights of 2.5 storeys.
-As suggested in Figure 30, there are potential locations within these parcels where heights of up to three storeys may be appropriate.
+As suggested in Figure 31, there are potential locations within these parcels where heights of up to three storeys may be appropriate.

-Figure 30 also shows areas where the development up to a maximum of 2 storeys or equivalent will be permitted - these are identified at the ore sensitive edges of development that have a wider rural interface towards Felstead Road and Dumney Lane
+Figure 31 also shows areas where the development up to a maximum of 2 storeys or equivalent will be permitted - these are identified at the more sensitive edges of development that have a wider rural interface towards Felstead Road and Dumney Lane.